ParisNeo/lollms-webui/docs/dev/server_endpoints.md

     "type": 1
   },
   {
     "content": "Welcome!
-I am GPT4All A free and open assistant.
+I am LoLLMs A free and open assistant.
 What can I do for you today?", "id": 24,
     "parent": 23,
     "rank": 0,
-    "sender": "gpt4all",
+    "sender": "lollms",
     "type": 0
   },
   {